 Our pick for Best Compound bow for Youth and Beginners Bear Archery Cruzer.
 I helped a friend get this bow who had no experience in archery or bow shooting.
 Yet he was shooting cans from 25 yards in less than ONE hour.

 So no matter what your age, if you’re a beginner and have never shot a bow, this is the best compound bow for you, Period !!!
-That is just hard to beat… No other bow but Bear Archery Cruzer G2 would have allowed him to accomplish that if you ask me.
+That is just hard to beat No other bow, but Bear Archery Cruzer G2 would have allowed him to accomplish that if you ask me.

-It comes with a complete ready to hunt package and that combination is just plain deadly.
-It has the peep sight, awesome reticle with night illumination feature, nook, stabilizer, quiver and wrist wrap.
+It comes with a complete ready to hunt package, and that combination is just plain deadly.
+It has the peep sight, awesome reticle with night illumination feature, nook, stabilizer, quiver, and wrist wrap.
 All set up perfectly to have it ready to shoot right out of the box.

 5) Diamond Archery Edge SB1 Compound Bow

-It is adjustable, lightweight and versatile with a very good quality build.
+It is adjustable, lightweight, and versatile with an excellent quality build.
 If that’s not motivation enough for you to get one, let me add that you do not have to break the bank to get it.

-The best thing is that it was designed with the youth and beginners in mind.
+The best thing is that its design with the youth and beginners in mind.
 So it helps them start experiencing the thrill of bowhunting by hitting the targets.
 No wonder it’s Diamond’s best selling bow of all time.

-I recommend this compound bow for beginners but seasoned hunters cannot stop but praise this machine.
+I recommend this compound bow for beginners, but seasoned hunters cannot stop but praise this machine.
 It has all the qualities of being a long term companion.
-Even after you upgrade to a new bow you might still want to keep this one because it’s just that functional.
+Even after you upgrade to a new bow, you might still want to keep this one because it’s just that functional.